atoptima/Coluna.jl/docs/src/index.md

 # Introduction

+!!! warning
+    Some features are undocumented because they are not yet considered stable.

 Coluna is a framework written in Julia to implement a decomposition approach to optimize block-structured mixed-integer programs (MIP).